cypress-io/cypress-documentation/source/guides/guides/debugging.md

 You can also supply the `--browser` command line argument to launch a browser from a known filesystem path to bypass browser auto detection. {% url "See 'Launching Browsers' for more information" launching-browsers#Launching-by-a-path % } %}
 {% endnote %}

-To see debug logs from the browser launcher, run Cypress with the `DEBUG` environment variable set to `cypress:launcher`.
+You can see the full list of found browsers and their properties within the {% url "resolved configuration" configuration#Resolved-Configuration %} in the **Settings** tab of the Test Runner.

+Another way to log what is found by Cypress is to run Cypress with the {% urlHash "DEBUG environment variable" Print-DEBUG-logs %} set to `cypress:launcher`.
+This will print information about the found browsers and their properties to the terminal.

 ### Mac